-The Knight-Wallace Fellows program at the University of Michigan has named 12 American and seven international journalists for the 2013-2014 academic year.
-The group is the 40th to be offered fellowships by the University.
+The Knight-Wallace Fellows program at the University of Michigan has named 12 American and nine international journalists for the 2014-2015 academic year.
+The group is the 41st to be offered fellowships by the University.

 "This is a remarkable group," said Fellowship Director Charles R. Eisendrath, a former TIME correspondent in Washington, London, Paris and Buenos Aires.
 "Each year we look not only for people with distinguished records, but above all for people who will use this special opportunity to grow professionally and personally.
 We think those things go together."

 While on leave from regular duties, Knight-Wallace Fellows pursue customized sabbatical studies and attend twice-weekly seminars at Wallace House, a gift from the late newsman Mike Wallace and his wife Mary.
 The program also includes training in narrative writing, multi-platform journalism and entrepreneurial enterprise.
 News tours for the KWF group to Buenos Aires, Sao Paulo and Istanbul are arranged by host news organizations.

 Knight-Wallace Fellows receive a stipend of $70,000 for the eight-month academic year plus full tuition and healthcare insurance.
 Funding is entirely from endowment gifts by foundations, news organizations and individuals committed to improving the quality of information reaching the public.